 Phases of Work

-The key deliverables and activities for each phase of Climate Ready Boston are:
+Below were some of the key deliverables and activities for each phase of Climate Ready Boston:

 Phase I (Year 1)

-Climate projections: The School for the Environment at UMass Boston will lead a team of scientists from several universities in the Boston area to update projections for sea-level rise, coastal flooding, increased precipitation, extreme heat, and the frequency and/or intensity of major storms.
-The process will yield likely ranges for future climate impacts in the Boston area and establish a clear baseline for what the City needs to plan for and when.
+Climate projections: The School for the Environment at UMass Boston lead a team of scientists from several universities in the Boston area to update projections for sea-level rise, coastal flooding, increased precipitation, extreme heat, and the frequency and/or intensity of major storms.
+The process yielded likely ranges for future climate impacts in the Boston area and established a clear baseline for what the City needs to plan for and when.

-An integrated vulnerability assessment: Led by a team from planning and design consultancies Arcadis and Sasaki Associates, an integrated assessment will build upon several risk assessments already underway or completed by the Massachusetts Department of Transportation, Massport, the Metropolitan Area Planning Council, the Boston Water and Sewer Commission, and other agencies.
-The assessment will identify the City’s climate vulnerabilities and where action on climate preparedness is needed in the near term, over the long term, or both.
-The assessment will focus on physical assets, infrastructure, and populations that may be particularly vulnerable to climate risks.
+An integrated vulnerability assessment: Led by a team from planning and design consultancies Arcadis and Sasaki Associates, an integrated assessment built upon several risk assessments already underway or completed by the Massachusetts Department of Transportation, Massport, the Metropolitan Area Planning Council, the Boston Water and Sewer Commission, and other agencies.
+The assessment identified the City’s climate vulnerabilities and where action on climate preparedness is needed in the near term, over the long term, or both.
+The assessment focused on physical assets, infrastructure, and populations that may be particularly vulnerable to climate risks.

-Resiliency initiatives: For each vulnerability identified in the assessment where action is needed, a portfolio of potential solutions will be created, and may include interventions such as regulatory mechanisms, financial incentives, technical assistance, design standards, and physical infrastructure projects.
-HR&A Advisors will lead this element of the project.
+Resiliency initiatives: For each vulnerability identified in the assessment where action is needed, a portfolio of potential solutions was then created, and including interventions such as regulatory mechanisms, financial incentives, technical assistance, design standards, and physical infrastructure projects.
+HR&A Advisors lead this element of the project.

 Phase II (Year 2)